Budmerice Mansion

 The Budmerice mansion is a manor house in Budmerice, a municipality in western Slovakia.
 It was built in 1889 by the Pálffy family.

 History

 The Budmerice mansion was designed by a Viennese architect by the name of Franz von Neumann.
-The mansion was built for Ján Pálffy and Elisabeth Schlippenbach who got married in the same year as it was completed.
+The mansion was built for János Pálffy and Elisabeth Schlippenbach who got married in the same year as it was completed.
 It served mainly as Pálffy's hunting manor.

-When Ján Pálffy died in 1934 his whole estate was inherited by his son Pavol.
-After Pavol Pálffy emigrated from the country in 1945, the mansion with its park became the property of the Czechoslovak republic.
+When János Pálffy died in 1934 his whole estate was inherited by his son Pál.
+After Pál Pálffy emigrated from the country in 1945, the mansion with its park became the property of the Czechoslovak republic.
 In the 1950s, the state made the mansion available for use to the Association of Slovak Writers.

 The manor house was built in an eclectic style but drew inspiration from castles of the Loire Valley in France.
 It is surrounded by an extensive English park.
 The architectural style of the mansion has few parallels in Slovakia.